ytyulkinaxway/axway-open-docs/content/en/docs/central/proxy_rate_limit.md

 ### Create the configuration file and promote your API

-The AMPLIFY Central DevOps CLI allows you to define the `rateLimit` configuration under the `policies` section of your API configuration file.
+The Amplify Central DevOps CLI allows you to define the `rateLimit` configuration under the `policies` section of your API configuration file.

 Create a rate limit of 5 TPS: